Things to do during Spring & during your Hudson Valley Spring Break

 - Crawford House, Newburgh – Tour through the impressive 1830 home of Captain David Crawford!
 Crawford played a key role in the transition of Newburgh from a small riverside community to a thriving shipping and industrial city.
 (Open April) Admission: $5

 - Fort Montgomery State Historic Site, Fort Montgomery – Fort Montgomery was the scene of a fierce Revolutionary War battle for control of the Hudson River.
 Visitors today can tour the remains of the 14-acre fortification, perched on a cliff overlooking the magnificent Hudson.
-(Open Mid-April) Group Tour: $3
+(Open Mid-April)

 - Clermont State Historic Site, Clermont – Seven successive generations of the family left their imprint on the site’s architecture, room interiors and landscape.
 Gardens & Grounds are open year-round and make the perfect road trip to a new destination during your Hudson Valley Spring Break.
-(House & Visitors Center: Open April) Parking $5 (collected weekends) Admission: $7
+(House & Visitors Center: Open April) Parking $5 (collected weekends)

 - Schulyer Mansion State Historic Site, Albany – Schuyler Mansion was home to Philip J. Schuyler, the renowned Revolutionary War general, US Senator, and business entrepreneur.
 Together they raised eight children in this home.
-(Spring Open date: TBD) Admission: $5
+(Spring Open date: Mid-May) Admission: $5

 - USS Slater, Albany – Moored on the Hudson River in Albany, New York, the USS SLATER has undergone an extensive restoration that has returned the ship to her former glory.
 (Open April) Admission: $9